suzannejmatthews/aosk/chapter2.md

 Each computer on the network is assigned an **IP address**.
 This address is subject to change.
 If the user connects to the internet via a different router or at a different time, they may have a different IP address.
-Contrast this to the MAC address, which is unique to a particular device.
+Contrast this to the **MAC address**, which is unique to a particular device.
 If you bring a router down, you affect all the devices that are connected to it, and any other routers it is connected to.
 If a router is offline, the devices connected to it are also offline, as they cannot obtain IP addresses.
 Thus, the internet at any particular time can be defined as the set of visible routers.